esphome/esphome-docs/components/ble_client.rst

     ESP32 BLE stack.
 If you wish to connect more devices, use additional ESP32 boards.

-    This component does not (yet) support devices that require security settings (eg connecting with a PIN).
+    This component supports devices that require a fixed 6 digit PIN code to connect.
+Other secure connection methods are not (yet) supported.

     Currently, devices connected with the client cannot be supported by other components based on :doc:`/components/esp32_ble_tracker`